Issues & Insights

 The government routinely reports that Medicaid annually wastes 6% of benefits to errors and fraud, which works out to more than $37 billion.
 But that’s likely a vast understatement.

-It’s worth noting that Medicaid fraud isn’t a universal problem – but one that tends to flouish in blue states.
+It’s worth noting that Medicaid fraud isn’t a universal problem – but one that tends to flourish in blue states.
 The Cato Institute’s Chris Edwards notes that “New York State spends two and a half times more on Medicaid than Florida, even though the latter has a larger population.”

 Why is it so easy to steal from the federal government?
 Because, unlike a private business, nobody in government really cares if money is wasted.
 Who has lost their job after some major scam was uncovered?